Addiction Treatment Instead of Jail Time is Starting to Spread

 More and more Americans are looking for a better way to handle both the opioid epidemic and the national rate of incarceration.
 Individuals who believe they may be addicted to illicit drugs can opt to seek help even before law enforcement gets involved, however.

-Treating an individual’s drug addiction rather than focusing on the crime of possession provides numerous benefits to the addict, their family, and society at large, according to a number of law enforcement and mental health professionals.
-Treatment is emerging as a viable solution to drug abuse, and individuals seeking help can find a variety of treatment options, in both inpatient and outpatient facilities.
+Treating an individual’s drug addiction rather than focusing on the crime of possession provides numerous benefits to the addict, their family, and society at large, according to several law enforcement and mental health professionals.
+Treatment is emerging as a viable solution to drug abuse, and individuals seeking help can find a variety of treatment options.